Creditors Seek Involuntary Bankruptcy for Drexel Subsidiary

 Under the filing, Dichter said, the subsidiary's creditors would retain an independent consultant to examine the relationship between the subsidiary and parent and make recommendations on how it should resolve its liabilities.

-Lawyers said Nissho Iwai is owed between $160 million and $180 million, Portugal's central bank about $115 million, Yugoslavia's central bank about $70 million and Ultramar Energy $11 million.
-The central banks of Poland and Malaysia also are creditors.
+Lawyers said Nissho Iwai is owed about $160 million, Portugal's central bank $95 million to $120 million, Yugoslavia's central bank about $70 million and Ultramar Energy $11 million.